This toolkit is funded by donations - any contributions are appreciated.

 • Are you a people pleaser, finding it hard to say NO to others when you are asked to do things?

 Did you answer yes to any of the three questions?
-If you did then the Self-Management Toolkit could be for you.
+If you did then the supported self management toolkit could be for you.

 For Healthcare Providers